-No, a divorce in New York will not invalidate the entire will.
+No, divorce in New York will not invalidate the entire will.
 Only the provisions in favor of the former spouse will be revoked.

-However if your spouse is nominated to serve as a personal representative or if you only have your spouse listed as a beneficiary with no back-up representative appointed, your will could end up not being probated by anyone after your death.
+However if your spouse is nominated to serve as a personal representative or if you only have your spouse listed as a beneficiary with no backup representative appointed, your will could end up not being probated by anyone after your death.

 Failing to update your estate plan after a divorce can have many unintended consequences.
-While in New York your ex-spouse is considered to have predeceased you for inheritance purposes upon your death, they may still get benefits if they are directly named as beneficiaries in your retirement account, life insurance, social security benefits and such other financial assets that can have named beneficiaries.
+While in New York your ex-spouse is considered to have predeceased you for inheritance purposes upon your death, they may still get benefits if they are directly named as beneficiaries in your retirement account, life insurance, social security benefits, and such other financial assets that can have named beneficiaries.

 While you may be able to update a lot of these accounts to change the beneficiary on your own, there are many places in your estate plan that will suddenly find themselves blank.
 If your spouse is your executor, then you should consult with an attorney to have a new executor named in your estate planning documents.
-Furthermore, while a spouse can have automatic power of attorney and healthcare proxy, making such documents unnecessary for many married couples, recently divorced individuals should consider drafting such documents to have a named representative make legal and medical decisions for you in case of incapacitation.
+Furthermore, while a spouse can have automatic power of attorney and healthcare proxy, making such documents unnecessary for many married couples, recently divorced individuals should consider drafting such documents to have a named representative make legal and medical decisions for them in case of incapacitation.
 And, of course, if minors are involved it is always good to reassess your estate planning documents after a divorce.

 In short, the ultimate goal of updating your estate plan after divorce is to ensure that the responsibilities that had been assigned to the former spouse are reassigned to someone you trust will make decisions according to your current wishes.